julien-sobczak/the-notewriter/website/src/content/docs/developers/presentation.md

 ```
 .
 ├── build      # Binary built using the Makefile
-├── example    # A demo collection of notes
+├── example    # A demo repository of notes
 └── website    # The documentation
 ```